letiendat198/OhBoy/README.md

 A Game Boy/Game Boy Color emulator

-The emulator core was written in C++ and the GUI was written in Rust using Iced
+The emulator core and debugger was written in C++ and the ROM selector GUI was written in Rust with Iced

-Looking for the minimal version that can run on a Pi Pico 2?
-Check the [pico branch](https://github.com/letiendat198/OhBoy/tree/pico)
+The core is compiled to a static library with `spdlog` as the only dependency (TODO: Copy spdlog macro to skip it if logging is turned off).
+You can link and use it anywhere that can compile C++ code (tested on Pi Pico 2 and ESP32-S3.
+DMG and CGB ~50-60fps without sound)

+`Pico` branch is obsolete.
+Please include the `CMakeLists.txt` file in `core/` if you only need the core

 ## Images